Fancy-Templates/latex-thesis/README.md

 ```

 To get started, you probably should copy several files and folders, essentially everything except the [thesis.cls](thesis.cls) file and the [_config](_config/) folder which compromise the template itself.
-Now adapting the path the the loaded document class, setting the `\thesisProfilesPath{...}` should be enough to get the template to work (yet, depending on what you copy, setting the `configpath` document class option may suffice too, see the [common module](#the-common-module) for more information).
+Now adapting the path the loaded document class, setting the `\thesisProfilesPath{...}` should be enough to get the template to work (yet, depending on what you copy, setting the `configpath` document class option may suffice too, see the [common module](#the-common-module) for more information).

 #### Working from a Different Directory